-Communications Officer I/Communications Officer II (Call Receiver/Dispatcher)
+Communications Officer I/Communications Officer II (Call Receiver/Dispatcher) Apply Now

 Valley Communications Center utilizes a continuous testing process through Public Safety Testing (PST) for Communications Officer I positions.
 PST administers the initial typing and written tests.
 Applicants must pass both before they can apply to Valley Com.
 Please visit www.publicsafetytesting.com for dispatcher test dates and frequently asked questions.
 Those who pass will be invited to test internally once recruitment reopens.